unexpectedjs/unexpected/documentation/assertions/array-like/to-have-items-satisfying.md

-Asserts that all items of an array satisfy a given assertion or function.
+Asserts that all items of an array (or array-like object) satisfy a given assertion or function.

 Alias: `to be an array whose items satisfy`.